aurelio-amerio/gPCS/README.md

 We provide our results in the form of a [precomputed FITS table](examples/firing_pixels.fits), as well as python package which can be used to read the data as `numpy` arrays, as well as export a similar FITS table.

 # Installation
-This package can easily be installed through pip: (TODO, also we need to decide the name of the package)
+This package can easily be installed through pip:
 ```python
 pip install gPSC2
 ```